Primary

 Attach a straight bar to a low cable and face away from the machine.
 Hold the bar at shoulder height or rest it across your shoulders.
 Stand with balls of your feet on a step and perform calf raises against the cable resistance.

-Want Cable Calf Raise in your program?
+See where Cable Calf Raise fits in your weekly plan

 Attach a straight bar or rope to a low cable pulley.